jbrunton/clean-arch-katas/katas/game-of-life.md

 $ pnpm run list-games
 ```

-## Task 10: Manually setup game board
+## Task 12: Manually setup game board

-When saving a game, if no seed and cell count are given, show the user a blank game board and let them specify the initial cell states.
+When running or saving a game, if no seed and cell count are given, show the user a blank game board and let them specify the initial cell states.
 For example, you might let them use arrow keys to move around a cursor, and space to activate or deactive cells.

+## Task 13: Evaluate your model

+Refactor to further clarify the domain and use cases, considering the same questions as before.